Essure: Dangerous Birth Control

 Essure Injury Lawsuit

-If you or a loved one were injured by this medical device, there is still time.
-Discuss your options with an experienced medical device injury attorney.
+If you or a loved one were injured by a medical device, discuss your options with an experienced medical device injury attorney.
 Request a free and confidential consultation today.
 Get legal advice for your situation and answers to your questions.
 Call or text us any time at 215-232-1000 to speak to a member of our legal team.
 We have offices in Philadelphia and New Jersey.